aiminoon/WIA1007_Assignment/README.md

 - A cleaned and preprocessed dataset.
 - Descriptive and visual analysis of data.
 - Feature engineering and normalization.
-- Machine learning model implementation (CatBoostClassifier).
+- Machine learning model implementation (CatBoostClassifier, LGBMClassifier, RandomForestClassifier, XGBClassifier, StackingClassifier).
 - Evaluation using accuracy, precision, recall, F1-score, and ROC-AUC.

 ### Additional Features